stolos/stolos/docs/models.md

 * `docker_compose_file`: base64 encoded Docker compose file
 * `owner`: the company owning this stack
-* `groups`: the user groups that have access to this stack
 * `created`: the date this stack was created
 * `last_update`: the date this stack was last updated